hermeznetwork/docs/docs/developers/sdk.md

 The `Exit` transaction is used as a first step to retrieve the funds from `Hermez Network` back to Ethereum.
 There are two types of `Exit` transactions:
 - Normal Exit, referred as `Exit` from now on.
 This is a L2 transaction type.
-- `Force Exit` it is an L1 transaction type which has extended guarantees that will be processed by the Coordinator.
+- `Force Exit`, an L1 transaction type which has extended guarantees that will be processed by the Coordinator.
 We will talk more about `Force Exit` in the next sections.

 The `Exit` is requested as follows: